maynhile13105/cse15l-lab-reports/lab-report-1.md

 ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/1ea70574-de92-4363-be9e-0e6e558f5398)
 - Working directory: /home
 - Because a path to a file was passed as an argument, it does not contain any other files and folders.
-So, there is nothing for the command 'ls' to list because 'ls' is used to list the files and folders in the path.
+So, there is nothing for the command `ls` to list because `ls` is used to list the files and folders in the path.
 Therefore, we just got the path to the file, same as the one we passed, as an output
 - This is not an error.

 Command: `cat`